New York State Law

 (b) A prosecution for any offense involving misconduct in public

-office by a public servant may be commenced at any time during the
+concert with such public servant at any time during such public

 termination of such service; provided however, that in no event shall